techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 1. File f1 = new File("dirname");
 2. File f2 = new File(f1, "filename");

-   a.
-A new directory called dirname is created in the current working directory.
+A. A new directory called dirname is created in the current working directory.

-   b.
-A new directory called dirname is created in the current working directory.
+B. A new directory called dirname is created in the current working directory.
 A new file called filename is created in directory dirname.

-   c.
-A new directory called dirname and a new file called filename are created, both in the current working directory.
+C. A new directory called dirname and a new file called filename are created, both in the current working directory.

-   d.
-A new file called filename is created in the current working directory. e.
+D. A new file called filename is created in the current working directory. e.
-   No directory is created, and no file is created. f.
+No directory is created, and no file is create
+D. f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: